cri-o/cri-o/docs/crio.conf.5.md

   IP address on which the stream server will listen.

 **stream_port**="0"
   The port on which the stream server will listen.
+If the port is set to "0", then CRI-O will allocate a random free port number.

 **stream_enable_tls**=false
   Enable encrypted TLS transport of the stream server.